influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/alert_node.md

 ### Alert

-Create an alert node, which can trigger alerts.
+Create an alert node which can trigger alerts.

 ```javascript